 20. Which state would you get rid of?

 crazystocker / Shutterstock.com

 Forrester Research reportedly has asked: “If you were to get rid of one U.S. state, which one would it be, and why?”
-(You might have seen this on “The Simpsons,” when Grandpa asks the president to eliminate three states, adding the postscript, “P.S.: I am not a crackpot.”)
+(You might have seen something like this on “The Simpsons,” when Grandpa asks the president to eliminate three states, adding the postscript, “P.S.: I am not a crackpot.”)

 Tips: This zany question is another test of how your thought process works.
 Maybe you would start with Alaska or Hawaii for practical distance reasons.
 You might think outside the box and suggest combining two similar states, say, North and South Dakota, into one.
 Really, any thoughtful answer should be fine, as long as you don’t bring politics or some weird personal grudge against, say, Alabama, into the picture.
 Roll Tide.

 What interview questions have you encountered that surprised you?
 Share with us in comments below or on our Facebook page and be sure to share this post with anyone you know who is in the job market.